tapis-project/tms_keycmd/README.md

 In particular, remember to update the files *tms_keycmd.toml* and *sshd_config* before the final step of re-starting the sshd service.

-Note that ownership is changed to the user *tms* because we will configure *SSHD* to run as this user.
+Note that ownership is changed to the user *nobody* because we will configure *SSHD* to run as this user.
 The *tms_keycmd* program must have its configuration files owned by the user running the program.
-If *SSHD* is configured to run as a user other than *tms* then you must update ownership to that user.
+If *SSHD* is configured to run as a user other than *nobody* then you must update ownership to that user.
 Note also that *SSHD* requires that the *AuthorizedKeysCommand* be owned by ``root`` and not writable by group or others.